arcus/module_discovery/README.md

 ## Testing

+Clone or download this repository to run the app yourself!

 ### Dockerization

 The `Dockerfile`, `requirements.txt` are set up to allow this to run in a Docker container on a local computer.
 To run it, open Docker and a command line interface.